 Rubio says Trump to get involved in Sudan peace efforts as civil war rages

-US Secretary of State says US president is ‘the only leader in the world capable of resolving the Sudan crisis’.
+US secretary of state says US president is ‘the only leader in the world capable of resolving the Sudan crisis’.

-United States Secretary of State Marco Rubio has said that President Donald Trump has been personally overseeing efforts to bring an end to the war in Sudan, now deep into its third year of acute suffering for the civilian population.
+United States Secretary of State Marco Rubio has said that US President Donald Trump has been personally overseeing efforts to bring an end to the war in Sudan, now deep into its third year of acute suffering for the civilian population.

-Speaking during a cabinet meeting at the White House on Wednesday, Rubio said that Trump is “the only leader in the world capable of resolving the Sudan crisis.”
+Speaking during a cabinet meeting at the White House on Wednesday, Rubio said that Trump is “the only leader in the world capable of resolving the Sudan crisis”.

 Recommended Storieslist of 3 items